huytruong1998/larvis-project/README.md

 docker compose down
 ```

-## How to use the frontend service
+## How to use the Larvis UI

 When all container is running, go to [http://localhost:3000/login](http://localhost:3000/login) to login into Larvis service using 3 default users `alice`, `bob`, and `charlie`, with the default password, `1234`, other wise you can't use the service

 ### Larvis UI

-The service should have layout like this:
+The Larvis homepage should look like this:
 ![Larvis UI](assets/larvis-homepage.png)

 There are 3 main component